How to Help the Environment: 31 Simple Ways You Can Make a Difference

 Dragging half your wardrobe around in an overstuffed suitcase doesn’t just wreck your back—it also takes a serious toll on the environment.
 Planes, trains, and automobiles burn massive amounts of fossil fuels to transport heavy baggage, bombarding the atmosphere with carbon emissions.
-In fact, the transportation sector is the single biggest culprit in this department, according to the Environmental Protection Agency (EPA).
-Be a responsible traveler by packing only what you absolutely need and by choosing a smart carry-on, like this one from Solgaard, instead of a huge suitcase.
-Limiting your luggage to 33 pounds (15 kilograms) can save up to four gallons of fuel—and eliminate those hefty excess baggage fees.
-Here are some other easy swaps that can reduce your carbon footprint.
+In fact, the transportation sector is the single biggest culprit in this department, according to the EPA.
+Be a responsible traveler by packing only what you absolutely need and by choosing a carry-on instead of a huge suitcase.
+Limiting your luggage to 33 pounds (15 kilograms) can save up to four gallons of fuel—and eliminate those hefty excess baggage fees, too.
+Wondering which is worse for the environment: flying or driving?
+We investigated.

 Clean up your skin-care routine

 The quest for a flawless complexion comes at an unfortunate price to the planet.
 Beauty-product packaging relies heavily on plastic, which has an enormous carbon footprint throughout its life cycle.
-Plastic’s production alone is projected to generate about 850 metric tons of greenhouse-gas emissions in 2019, according to the Center for International Environmental Law.
+Plastic production alone generated about 850 metric tons of greenhouse-gas emissions in 2019, according to the Center for International Environmental Law.
 Luckily, there are lots of eco-conscious skin-care products out there, like these reusable microfiber face wipes by croon.
-Each wipe can be used up to 400 times to remove makeup, cleanse, and exfoliate.
+Each wipe can be used up to 200 times to remove makeup, cleanse, and exfoliate.
 Best of all, croon’s packaging is made from 100 percent recycled materials—and not a trace of plastic.

 Unplug your coffee machine